Homological mirror symmetry of $\mathbb{C}P^n$ and their products via Morse homotopy: Abstract

 \section{Abstract}

 We propose a way of understanding homological mirror symmetry when a complex manifold is a smooth compact toric manifold.
 So far, in many example, the derived category $D^b(coh(X))$ of coherent sheaves on a toric manifold $X$ is compared with the Fukaya-Seidel category of the Milnor fiber of the corresponding Landau-Ginzburg potential.
 We instead consider the dual torus fibration $\pi:M\to B$ of the complement of the toric divisors in $X$, where $\bar{B}$ is the dual polytope of the toric manifold $X$.
 A natural formulation of homological mirror symmetry in this set-up is to define $Fuk(\bar{M})$ a variant of the Fukaya category and show the equivalence $D^b(coh(X))\simeq D^b(Fuk(\bar{M}))$.
-As an intermediate step, we construct the category $\Mo(P)$ of weighted Morse homotopy on $P:=\bar{B}$ as a natural generalization of the weighted Fukaya-Oh category proposed by Kontsevich-Soibelman \cite{KoSo:torus}.
+As an intermediate step, we construct the category $\Mo(P)$ of weighted Morse homotopy on $P:=\bar{B}$ as a natural generalization of the weighted Fukaya-Oh category proposed by [M.~Kontsevich and Y.~Soibelman, In {\em Symplectic geometry and mirror symmetry}, page 203 (2001)].
 We then show a full subcategory $\Mo_\cE(P)$ of $\Mo(P)$ generates $D^b(coh(X))$ for the cases $X$ is a complex projective space and their products.

-\footnote{ M.F.\ is supported by Grant-in-Aid for Scientific Research (C) (18K03269) of the Japan Society for the Promotion of Science.
-H.K.\ is supported by Grant-in-Aid for Scientific Research (C) (18K03293) of the Japan Society for the Promotion of Science. }

 {\arabic{footnote}}

 {HMS OF {$\C P^N$} AND THEIR PRODUCTS VIA MORSE HOMOTOPY}